jwunderl/pxt-arcade/docs/courses/csintro1/loops/projectile-from.md

 ### ~

-4. **Challenge**: As the projectiles "float" up from the bottom of the game screen give them a small random X direction so they move at a slight angle left or right.
+4. **Challenge**: As the projectiles "float" up from the bottom of the game screen give them a small random X direction so they move at a slight angle left or right

 ## What did we learn?

 1. How can we make a sprite that came from a sprite block act like a projectile sprite?
 Explain the block code to use.
 2. Give examples of using ghost and/or on overlap events in a game to make a projectile: decoration, laser beam, coin (reward).
 Explain each.
 3. **Challenge:** Create a hypothesis on why making projectiles have ``||sprite:ghost on||`` might make your game run faster than leaving it off.